Planning begins early!

 -

-Mock interviews with feedback
+Mock interviews with feedback.

 -

-Mock interview documents with notes to prepare students for various interviews
+Mock interview documents with notes to prepare students for various interviews.

 -

-Help students develop communication and editing skills for emailing colleges
+Help students develop communication and editing skills for emailing colleges.

 -

-Help students communicate with teachers, professors, and others who will be writing recommendations
+Help students communicate with teachers, professors, and others who will be writing recommendations.

 -

-Teach students how to better communicate with colleges when asking questions and demonstrating interest
+Teach students how to better communicate with colleges when asking questions and demonstrating interest.

 -

-Teach students how to stay on top of college emails and how to communicate when there are problems
+Teach students how to stay on top of college emails and how to communicate when there are problems.

-LD Student Support
+LD/Health-Challenged Student Support

 All years